Richard yawned and checked the time. Behind him, Dwight was going back to the liquor cabinet. "I'd go easy on that," Richard said.

 "…disturbance at the War Memorial Opera House, possible hostage situation, send all available units…"

 "…attacked by a werewolf.
-Yes, that's the description she gave: a werewolf.
+Yes, that's the deion she gave: a werewolf.
 We've got one in the hospital, no sign of the suspect, please proceed…"

 "…breaking and entering, assault and battery.
 Suspect is dressed as the Frankenstein monster."